 Demelza smiled wryly.
 “She may think it not too tactful, since Phillip wanted to marry her first.
-It must have been hard for Clemency not to feel herself second-best.
+It must have been hard for Clemency not to feel herself second best.
 I was a little disappointed when Cuby turned him down, for he’s a good man, and she deserves to be happy.
 And she had so short a time with Jeremy.”

 Ross had followed Geoffrey Charles into the house, where his son-in-law Sir Edward Fitzmaurice, his new relative-by-marriage Sir Francis Osbourne, and several others were gathered in the library.
 He greeted them all with a nod.

-“What are we plotting?” he enquired, taking a seat in the comfortable winged armchair beside the fireplace, which Harriet had filled with flowers, and accepting a glass of brandy from a smart footman.
+“What’s afoot?” he enquired, taking a seat in the comfortable winged armchair beside the fireplace, which Harriet had filled with flowers, and accepting a glass of brandy from a smart footman.